-What can you tell us about in your new books in 'The Debt series'?
+What can you tell us about in your new series, ‘Don’t Look Now’?

-Can we look forward to more books in the series soon?
+Can we look forward to more books soon?

 What kinds of themes or ideas are central to your work for children?
 Are there any particular messages that you want to get across?

-Do you have any advice that you’d like to offer to aspiring writers?
+Do you have any advice that you’d like to offer to aspiring writers and illustrators?

 The world tends to want you to conform.
 It wants you to be one of the pack.
 People who come up with new ideas or do things differently are often discouraged, but creativity is one of the most wonderful gifts.
 Originality always trumps conformity.
 Go for it.